 Using your bank’s credit or debit card is one of the most common methods of funding your account.
 However, several financial institutions don’t allow users to buy crypto transactions.
-Therefore, it may not down to Crypto.com that you’re unable to add funds to your account.
+Therefore, it may not be down to Crypto.com that you cannot add funds to your account.
 This issue might have occurred due to the credit card issuer or the bank blocking your transaction.

 Here’s what happens: once you proceed with the payment form comprising the desired crypto and add the fiat money you want, the payment processor (Crypto.com) communicates with your bank.
 This is where your card provider might decline the transaction before the payment processor can close the deal.

 This decline can also result from some violations (as mentioned above) of ground rules on using the issued card.